zackn9ne/macos_setup_cheatsheet/readme.md

 This is to drop into a terminal to setup macos

-# make macOs installers Apple approved terminal method:
+# make macOs USB installers Apple approved terminal method:
 https://support.apple.com/hr-hr/HT201372

+# install pkg's
+`sudo installer -pkg /path/to/package.pkg -target /`

 # users and hosnames